MehhdiMarzban/simple-upload-component/README.md

 | acceptFilesDescription    | string                        | false      | all file types          |
 | listOfSelecetedFilesTitle | string                        | false      | list of selected files: |

-:rotating_light: If state not set, it will not work :rotating_light:
+:rotating_light: If state is not set, it will not work :rotating_light:

 #### customization properties: